R840chen/HuGGeMs-update-pipelines/README.md

-# GMB-update-pipeline
+# HuGGeMs-update-pipeline

-**A pipeline to update the Human Gut Microbial Gene Biobank (GMB)**
+**A pipeline to update the Human Gut Microbial Genetic Markers (HuGGeMs) database**

 ---

 ## Overview

-`GMB-update-pipeline` is a collection of scripts and workflows designed to update the Human Gut Microbial Gene Biobank (GMB).
+`HuGGeMs-update-pipeline` is a collection of scripts and workflows designed to update the Human Gut Microbial Genetic Markers (HuGGeMs) database.
 The pipeline has two main parts:

-1. **Presence detection (Part I)** — determine whether a provided genome/species is already represented in the GMB dataset, using genome distance comparisons (dRep).
+1. **Presence detection (Part I)** — determine whether a provided genome/species is already represented in the HuGGeMs dataset, using genome distance comparisons (dRep).
-2. **Marker-gene selection & update (Part II)** — predict genes from input genomes, annotate them (UniRef90/50), identify core genes and select marker genes to update the GMB dataset.
+2. **Marker-gene selection & update (Part II)** — predict genes from input genomes, annotate them (UniRef90/50), identify core genes and select marker genes to update the HuGGeMs dataset.

 Each part contains one or more scripts.
-Part I contains a script that computes genome distances against the GMB representative cluster genomes using `dRep`.
+Part I contains a script that computes genome distances against the HuGGeMs representative cluster genomes using `dRep`.
 Part II is a higher-level workflow assembled from multiple scripts (11 small components) handling gene prediction, annotation, core gene identification and marker-gene selection.

 ---